IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.OpenApi.Importer/REFACTORING_GUIDE.md

 3. Verify logging is using `Intent.Utils.Logging.Log`
 4. Ensure test factories follow Object Mother pattern
 5. Validate snapshot tests use Verify library correctly
+6. If tests are failing, check that schema files match expected format
+7. For snapshot test failures, review the generated snapshot files carefully

+**Remember**: The PR is not complete until all 56 tests are passing.
+Plan accordingly.

 Good luck with the implementation! 🚀